 HOME

-Lewis is a Nancy and Peter Meinig Family Investigator in the Life Sciences, and Associate Professor of Communication, Medicine, and Public Policy at Cornell University and Weill Cornell Medicine.
+Lewis is a Nancy and Peter Meinig Family Investigator in the Life Sciences at Cornell University and Weill Cornell Medicine, where he is an Associate Professor of Communication, Medicine, and Public Policy.
 He received his B.A. in economics and psychology from Cornell University and his M.S. and Ph.D. in social psychology from the University of Michigan.

-In addition to his academic roles, Lewis is a publicly engaged scholar and science communicator.
-He writes and speaks about the application of social and behavioral science research in policy and practice for a variety of audiences.
-For example, he has been a contributing writer at The Atlantic and FiveThirtyEight, and a columnist at Science.
-He also works directly with policymakers on efforts to put science into practice to address pressing societal issues.
+Outside of the university, Lewis is a publicly engaged scholar and science communicator.
+He routinely writes and speaks about the application of social and behavioral science research in public-facing venues.
+For example, he has been a contributing writer at The Atlantic and FiveThirtyEight, and a columnist at Science Magazine; he was also featured in the documentary film Divisible.
+In addition, he frequently advises and consults with organizations interested in applying research findings to address organizational and societal challenges.
+These include non-profit organizations, companies, and governmental organizations such as The White House.

-Lewis’s work has been recognized by numerous awards and honors.
+Lewis’s research and public scholarship have been recognized by numerous awards and honors.
 These include: the Early Career Scholar Award from the International Communication Association, the Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, and the National Academies Eric and Wendy Schmidt Award for Excellence in Science Communication from the National Academies of Sciences, Engineering, and Medicine.

 You can find additional information about Lewis and his work using the menu above or by visiting other web profiles linked below.